-The next lines state that “Threescore,” or forty years, is “pretty high.”
+The next lines state that “Threescore,” or sixty years, is “pretty high.”
 Although this is not actually a very old age, the speaker adds that it was “time in conscience he should die.”
 It was Churchill’s time to pass on, not because he was ill or old, but because he “cumbered” the world “long enough.”
 He was nothing but a burden to the earth, weighing down the planet and its people.
 The last line of this section expresses the speaker’s belief that Churchill’s life, in the form of a candle, was burnt own “to the snuff.”
 There was nothing left for him, nor did the planet have any more patience to deal with him.

 The fact that Churchill had burnt his life down “to the snuff” is part of the reason why, the speaker states, people think “He left behind so great a stink.”
 The man is gone, but people are still dealing with what he did while alive.

 Behold his funeral appears,

 Nor widow’s sighs, nor orphan’s tears,